csalmeida/ruby-fundamentals/README.md

                          # Go!
 ```

 Additionally, interpolation can be used on strings.
-This means that something else can be inserted into the string, this could be a number, other objects or most commonly, a variable.
+This means that something else can be inserted into the string.
+This something else is an expression, a question that Ruby will try to answer.

+An expression could be a number, a mathematical operation, running a method on an object, other objects or most commonly, a variable.

 Same as the example above, interpolation only works on `"` strings: